- English Language Development focussing on listening and speaking. Aiming to enhance grammatical accuracy and fluency.

 - Presentation Skills to include structuring and signalling phrases, 'chunking', intensive pronunciation practice, voice projection and handling questions.

 - Cultural Research Project, working in groups of three or four, participants research areas of interest relating to their chosen project.
 Supporting sessions including how to structure and organise a report, linking phrases and academic language are also included.

 - Diverse, creative teaching methods including Open Space Learning.
 Employing drama techniques used by the Royal Shakespeare Theatre, participants are encouraged to move fluidly within the teaching space and become energised and empowered.

-- Guided Cultural Visits to Warwick (including a British Afternoon Tea), Stratford Upon Avon (including Shakespeare's birthplace) and London.
+- Guided Cultural Visits to Warwick (including a British Afternoon Tea), Stratford Upon Avon (including Shakespeare's birthplace), Oxford and London.
 Maps and summaries of destinations are provided before each accompanied trip.